seanhess/talk-innovate/README.md

 Technical Debt
 --------------

-What is the equivalent of debt in a tech company?
+What is it like to be in debt?

 - That feature is going to take 2 months, because we have to rejigger the whatzits.
 - Every time I change anything, something else breaks!